Arania/gitpusshuten-website/content/documentation/getting-started/configuration.md

 **port** is not required.
 If this is not specified, it defaults to 22, which is the default SSH port.

-**Next, is the applications block**

-<% code do %>
-applications do |a|
-  a.path = '/var/applications/'
-end
-<% end %>

 **path** is required.
-This is a very simple block, since it only takes one parameter which is the path to the where you would like to store all your applications for the specified user.
+Takes the path to the where you would like to store all your applications for the specified user.
+(This path may be used for multiple applications, not just one)

 And that covers it for the __core__ functionality of GitPusshuten.
 However, where GitPusshuten really shines is when you start using __modules__.
 So to briefly show you a module setup, look at the code block below.